 Beluga whales are stocky cetaceans found in the Arctic and Subarctic seas.
 They are also known as white whales due to their all white color which help them to blend in their icy habitats.
 Like narwhals, the dorsal fin is absent on their bodies, reducing body surface area and thus preserving body heat.
 Beluga whales have a substantial amount of blubber which helps them to survive in the freezing waters.
 They Beluga whales have an echolocation organ, known as melon, at the front of their heads which help them find blowholes under sheet ice while hunting and swimming under extensive ice sheets.
 Beluga whales can dive down to 700 meters below the sea surface despite being slow swimmers.
 They survive on a diet of fish, crustaceans and invertebrates.
 They are also called sea canaries due to their high pitched twitter.

 2. Polar Bear

 The polar bear is fully equipped for Arctic life having multiple defenses against the ravages of its harsh, icy habitat.
 A thick coat of long, heavy, white fur helps them to blend into their surroundings besides keeping them warm by trapping a layer of insulating air.
 Their oily fur keeps moisture at bay and protects it from frigid waters.
 A layer of blubber directly below the skin provides insulation from the biting cold.
 Polar bears have large paws with furry soles to help them walk easily on snow and ice, though these massive creatures prefer to spend most of their lives in the sea.
 It has been classified as a vulnerable species due to global warming.
-Melting of sea ice and threats to its fragile habitat has made hunting for food, challenging for the polar bear.
+The melting of sea ice and threats to its fragile habitat has made hunting for food, challenging for the polar bear.

 1. Arctic Fox